kennet10/WakeyWakey/README.txt

 Bugs:
 -If there are multiple enemies in a level, only the one that the player dies to will reset, and the rest will not.
 -Occasionally, jumping onto the edge of a platform will reset the player’s jump, making them jump higher than they should be able to.

-Big Questions:
--How would a visual novel aspect (narrative) between levels affect your own playing experience?
--Are there any points in the gameplay where you find yourself confused about the objective?
--Does the game feel too easy or too hard?
-Why?